Funding Awards

 September 30, 2024 – September 29, 2027

-To support the integration of opioid treatment services and other harm reduction activities into existing syringe service programs to sustain sites where opioid use disorder treatment services are available, increase the number of syringe service program participants engaged in treatment, and offer related supportive services such as case management and peer support.
+To support the integration of opioid treatment services and other life-saving overdose prevention and response services and infectious disease prevention services into existing syringe service programs to sustain sites where opioid use disorder treatment services are available, increase the number of participants engaged in treatment, and offer related supportive services such as case management and peer support.

-The MAT Access Points Project is funded through the Department of Health Care Services (DHCS) State Opioid Response (SOR) IV grant and is administered and managed by The Center at Sierra Health Foundation.
+The MAT Access Points Project is funded through the Department of Health Care Services’ California MAT Expansion Project and is administered and managed by The Center at Sierra Health Foundation.

 Access Support Network